 "...In assessing real rates, the central issue is their relationship to an equilibrium interest rate, specifically, the real rate level that, if maintained, would keep the economy at its production potential over time.
 Rates persisting above that level, history tells us, tend to be associated with slack, disinflation, and economic stagnation-below that level with eventual resource bottlenecks and rising inflation, which ultimately engenders economic contraction.
-Maintaining the real rate around its equilibrium level should have a stabilizing effect on the economy, directing production toward its long-term potential."
-4
+Maintaining the real rate around its equilibrium level should have a stabilizing effect on the economy, directing production toward its long-term potential."4

-Evaluating the extent to which Greenspan's reasoning had a measurable impact on the observed evolution of policy rates in the U.S. requires a structural model, since the equilibrium real rate he describes is a counterfactual object.
-We compute this counterfactual within two variants of the standard New Keynesian DSGE model with monopolistic competition and sticky prices, estimated on data for the Federal Funds rate (FFR), inflation and GDP growth, as in the empirical literature on Taylor rules.

-Given this framework, we follow Greenspan's qualitative description of the equilibrium interest rate and compute the counterfactual "real rate level that, if maintained, would keep the economy at its production potential over time."
-If we define "production potential" as the efficient level of aggregate output y_t^e , as in Justiniano et al. (2011) for instance, the equilibrium real rate corresponds to the efficient rate of return r_t^e .
+Evaluating to what extent this type of reasoning had a measurable impact on the observed evolution of policy rates in the U.S. requires a structural model, since the equilibrium real rate is a counterfactual object.
+We compute this counterfactual in two variants of the standard New Keynesian DSGE model with monopolistic competition and sticky prices, estimated on data for the Federal Funds rate (FFR), inflation and GDP growth, as in the empirical literature on Taylor rules.
+Within this framework, we define production potential as the efficient level of aggregate output y_t^e , as in Justiniano et al. (2013) for instance, so that the equilibrium real rate that "would keep the economy at its production potential" is the efficient rate of return r_t^e .
 This interest rate is efficient because it is the one that would prevail if markets were perfectly competitive, rather than distorted by monopoly power and price dispersion.

-Our exploration of the fit of W rules starts from a very simple specification, in which the
+Our exploration of the fit of W rules starts from a very simple specification, in which the FFR closes the gap with r_t^e over time, and responds to inflation, as in